 In the event that a participant fails to complete the course for any reason they agree to return to or call the event centre before the close of the event and report to a member of staff.
 Not doing so will mean that a search may be organised and the subsequent cost will be billed to the rider.

 Entries to The Dirty Reiver, Dirty One Thirty, Dirty Sixty Fiver and Dirt-E-Reiver are non refundable.
-If event distances are full riders may be eligible to transfer entries, up to 6 weeks (6/3/2020) before the date of the event, to someone on the event waiting list.
+If event distances are full riders may be eligible to transfer entries, up to 6 weeks (06/03/2021) before the date of the event, to someone on the event waiting list.
 Please contact us to arrange this.
-After this date we cannot process any refunds or change the rider database as personalised numbers etc will have been ordered.
+After this date we cannot process any refunds or change the rider database as personalised numbers, insurance etc will have been ordered and paid for.
 Transfer is subject to a £10 admin fee taken from any refund amount.
-Focal Events recommend that participants take out individual insurance to cover being unable to attend due to unforeseen circumstances.
+Focal Events recommend that participants take out individual insurance to cover being unable to attend due to unforeseen personal circumstances.

 An acceptable charge for any loss or damage caused by a rider to timing equipment will be made.